-6) Partner with news organisations or NGOs to investigate stories in the public interest.
+6) Partner with news organisations or NGOs to help investigate issues in the public interest.

 Got Questions about our work?

 You can email firstname.lastname@example.org or see our FAQ page.

 Who we are:

 TheStory.ie was originally set up by Gavin Sheridan and Mark Coughlan.